 INSTRUCTIONS: Please read all sections, then fill out the form as completely and accurately as possible.
 Provide your initials where requested to confirm your understanding and acknowledgement of my policies.
 Then submit the registration form when you are finished and I will respond as quickly as I can.

 I appreciate the investment you are making in turning to me for counseling.
 Starting treatment feels awkward for many people who have not been in counseling before.
 I’d like to assure you that any apprehension you might have at the outset is understandable, but that in all likelihood you will find the initial interview to be interesting and even pleasant.
 My goal is to help you understand and develop practical solutions to the emotional, interpersonal or family problems which brought you to me.
 I feel responsible for giving clear and concrete suggestions in a timely manner and I firmly believe that counseling does not have to be a prolonged or painful process.

 Appointments and Availability

-In light of the Coronavirus outbreak, I am currently offering counseling and diagnostic services exclusively via video conference.
+I am currently offering counseling and diagnostic services both on an in-person basis and via a HIPAA-compliant video conferencing platform.
 I routinely schedule appointments between 1:30 PM and 6:30 PM Tuesday through Friday.
 Appointments typically last 45 to 50 minutes.
 I can generally be counted on to start on time.